novix-sa/Pyplan/docs/User Guide/Model.md

 Its definition syntax is:

     result = selector(['A','B','C'],1,False)
- where the first parameter is the list of values to be choosing from, the second is the position of the list chosen and the third es a flag to indicate multiple selection.
+ where the first parameter is the list of values to be choosing from, the second is the position of the list chosen and the third es a flag to indicate multiple selection option.

 ### Index

 ### Button
 ### Module
 ### Text